 We love a good gimbap, but our sushi mat rolling skills are not quite up to snuff.
-That’s why we use a Sushido, available on Amazon.
+That’s why we use a Sushedo, available in the Waygook Kitchen.
 Gimbaps are traditional street food in Korea, served by the doors of restaurants in a long tin foil wrapper, and peeled off piece-by-piece.
 Now they’re even sold at Trader Joe’s.
 A gimbap can be filled with anything you want!
-Beef bulgogi, tuna salad, ham mix and match your vegetables, you name it.
-Here’s one of our favorites, using a Sushedo, instant pot for the sushi rice, and a simple sushi mat.
+Beef bulgogi, tuna salad, ham, mix and match your vegetables, you name it.
+Here’s one of our favorites, using the Sushedo, instant pot for the sushi rice, and a simple sushi mat.
+You can buy gim, a shushi mat, and the Sushedo in the Waygook Kitchen.

 Ingredients